lmccart/SocialHacking/readme.md

 ##Expectations

-* Class overview
-    * Policy regarding auditing: if you come you should be engaged, but we can’t create a situation where we are giving you time instead of students who are registered.
-    * Policy regarding attendance: you can miss one class, anything else you fail.
-    * Policy regarding work: we are going to be introducing a variety of techniques and tools, ranging in technical difficulty. our main requirement for work is that it is of high quality -- it need not be hypertechnical, but it does need to be very well thought out and well executed.
+We are going to be introducing a variety of techniques and tools, ranging in technical difficulty. our main requirement for work is that it is of high quality -- it need not be hypertechnical, but it does need to be very well thought out and well executed.
+There will be one assignment each week, you may skip up to one and still pass the class.

-* Attendance and contracts.
+Attendance and participation is essential, you may miss one class and still pass the class.

+Auditors are welcome; if you come you should be engaged, but we can’t create a situation where we are giving you time instead of students who are registered.

 ## Syllabus